NBC 7's San Diego Weather Resources: Find What you need today

 - If your home has taken extensive water damage, you should act quickly.
 Yaron Lief, owner of Orange Restoration, said homeowners should take these steps:

-Look for a business licensed with the California Contractors State License Board (CSLB) to repair the damage
+Look for a business licensed with the California Contractors State License Board to repair the damage

 What else should I be aware of if my home floods?